dreamingechoes/dreamingechoes.github.io/_posts/2015-10-10-conversational-bot-ruby-on-rails.md

 If you don't want to play with the example repo, here you have a working example mounted on [Heroku](https://chiquibot.herokuapp.com).

-I hope you like this post and helps you to do the first step to immerse you into IA.
+I hope you like this post and helps you to do the first step to immerse you into I.A.
 And please, keep in mind this precious words from Chiquito de la Calzada:

 > ¡No te digo trigo por no llamarte Rodrigoooooooorl!